 While we were getting the appetizer cheese fondue done, we noticed this really long curly hair on hubby’s back.
 We gave him such grief about that.
 Yes, it was mine, but it was fun to tease him!

 Cheddar Cheese Fondue (adapted from here)

 16 oz cheddar cheese (roughly… that’s what we used anyway)

 2-3 tsp Worcestershire sauce

 We used Yukon Gold Potatoes.
-Basically, we just added them to water and boiled them.
+We just added them to water and boiled them.
 Note: Remember to turn your stove on or they don’t cook :).
 Just a PSA there.
-Anyway then we served them with salt/pepper and butter.
+Anyway, then we served them with salt/pepper and butter.

 Garlic Broth for Fondue (adapted from here)

 6 cups chicken broth